-The Board of Directors did not authorize or call a Class B assessment in 2022 or 2021.
+The Board of Directors did not authorize or call a Class B assessment in 2023 or 2022.

 The TLHIGA may refund assets, the amount by which accumulated assets exceed the amount necessary to meet its obligations with regard to a particular insolvent member company, in accordance with its governing statute.
-The Board of Directors did not authorize such a refund in 2022 or 2021.
+The Board of Directors did not authorize such a refund in 2023 or 2022.

-Billed assessments receivable as of December 31, 2022, and 2021 was \$1,458,829 and \$1,458,643, respectively.
+Billed assessments receivable as of December 31, 2023, and 2022 was \$4,745 and \$1,458,829, respectively.
 These unpaid assessments were levied in years 1991 through 2021.
-An allowance for uncollectible billed assessments has been recorded for \$1,384,170 as of both December 31, 2022, and December 31, 2021.
+An allowance for uncollectible billed assessments has been recorded for \$0 and \$1,384,170 as of December 31, 2023, and December 31, 2022.
+In 2023, the TLHIGA wrote off all outstanding assessment receivables and allowances as they were deemed uncollectible.
+There is one exception for a member company that has requested a deferral of its assessments due to its precarious financial condition.
+The Board has historically granted the deferral request.
+Since all receivables were fully reserved, there was no impact to the financial statements.

-Unbilled assessments receivable of \$5,061,308 and \$2,208,948 at December 31, 2022 and 2021, respectively, represent the statutory ability of the TLHIGA to assess member companies as required to meet its statutory obligations.
+Unbilled assessments receivable of \$24,251,449 and \$5,061,308 at December 31, 2023 and 2022, respectively, represent the statutory ability of the TLHIGA to assess member companies as required to meet its statutory obligations.
 This amount may be assessed in future periods as necessary to fund liabilities for insolvent member companies.